Fatal Extraction: Synopsis

 The next evening at the Nag's Head, after Albert tells another one of his boring war stories, Del enters, and Rodney berates him for ignoring Raquel.
 Del finally phones Raquel, apologises to her, and promises that he will stop gambling from now on, and they can still go to the Nag's Head on weekends.
 After he promises to pick up both her and Damien the following night, Del celebrates with a big bottle of champagne.

 Later that night, Del returns home drunk from too much champagne, and decides to sing the song "One Voice", which starts a riot between some of the neighbours.
 Albert phones Rodney to tell him that Del is singing, and Rodney heads over to Nelson Mandela House.
 Del later goes down to the riot to sell some of the ski gear.
-The next morning at the market, while unloading the Russian VCRs, Del spots Beverly, who was in the Nag's Head the previous night, and becomes frightened she may be stalking him.
+The next morning at the market, while unloading the Russian camcorders, Del spots Beverly, who was in the Nag's Head the previous night, and becomes frightened she may be stalking him.

 That night, Del picks up Raquel and Damien in the Capri Ghia, and they return home during another riot.
 Del beeps his horn, and the rioters and the police clear the way for him.
 He passes through, stopping to inform the occasional person about something they are buying off him, and when out of the way promptly sounds his horn, to which the riot resumes.

 The following day, Del comes home from work, only to see Beverly in his flat, because she wants Damien's high chair for her grandson, who is also named Damien.
 Del rushes over to the Nag's Head to tell Rodney that Beverly is stalking him, because he believes she is an ex-patient in a psychiatric hospital (Boycie mentioned he had seen her there before when visiting Marlene's brother).
 Rodney does not believe him, but Del tells him to deliver the high chair to Beverly.
 At the dentist, Del finally decides to confront Beverly and tell her to leave him and his family alone, but Beverly tells Del that she thought he was stalking her, as well as mention that the date they arranged to go on was a big mistake.
 Beverly then explains to Del that she previously worked at the psychiatric hospital as a receptionist.
 No longer frightened, Del promises to leave Beverly alone.